keyskull/publish/projects/Application Construction/Application Construction.md

 Date:  2021-10-31 18:17

 ##  Introduction
 This page is describe about my portfolio application's developing process.
-The application is using Flutter Framework to resp the client
+The application is using Flutter Framework response on the client side.

-#todo
 * [ ]  **Server Side**
 	* [ ] Data Storage
 		* [ ] Article